 Students who need to change their name as a result of marriage or other life event must contact the Academic Services office to initiate the change.
-Evidence of a legal name change will be required and such evidence must clearly state the previous name, the new name, and the governmental authority granting the change.
+To verify identity, the student's personal information is processed through a third-party verification system, and evidence of a legal name change will be required.
+Evidence must clearly state the previous name, the new name, and the governmental authority granting the change.
 In addition to the legal notification of change, the institution will also require a government-issued photo I.D. bearing the previous or new name contained on the order or approval of change.